SanjayV28/ProjectIMDb/readme.md

 # ProjectIMDb
-An End to End Data Engineering Project using the IMdb datasets and by utilising the tools like Google Cloud Platform(GCP),Terraform, Airflow, Docker,and DBT!
+An End-to-End Data Engineering Project using the IMDb datasets and by utilising tools like Google Cloud Platform (GCP), Terraform, Airflow, Docker, and DBT!

 ## Project Description